JFlic/Python-Project-Portfolio/README.md

 # Project-Portfolio
-This Portfolio holds all my person project that I have been working on
+This Portfolio holds all my personal project that I have coded and designed myself.